rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  but freedom to live good lives, freedom and opportunity to build your own life, a life that is worth living.

+The solution to these problems of money and state, cam not be solved by the state.
+There are no political solutions to problems born of political interventions.
+The solution can only be a new form of money, superior to fiat money, superior to gold.
+Bitcoin has all the properties necessary to be the solution.
+And while this truth of Bitcoin may take several generations to fully prove out, there is no more important problem to solve than the separation of money from state.